cjdbarlow/Part-One/pharmacokinetic_modelling.md

-Plasma concentration in multicompartment models is:
+Plasma concentration in multi-compartment models is:
 * Predicted through the net effect of several negative exponential equations  x This is covered under two-compartment models below.
 * Dependent on the effects of: